Mr. Dornbaum and Ms. Peregoy have been been selected for inclusion since 2002 until the present.

-Finally, now that most large firms have marketing departments, Best Lawyers allows marketing directors to nominate lawyers from their own firms.
+Finally, most large firms now have marketing departments.
+A lot of lawyers don’t understand marketing; in fact, it’s one of the biggest reasons Why Some Lawyers Never Build Their Own Practice, so it’s not surprising that most firms have invested in marketing departments.
+Best Lawyers allows marketing directors to nominate lawyers from their own firms.
 We ask only that they exercise prudence.
 Nominating too many lawyers not only creates an unwieldy ballot but can also prejudice voters against all the nominees from a firm.
 Nominating under-qualified lawyers can cast a firm’s best candidates in an unfavorable light.
 Click here for Best Lawyers nomination forms.

 In most cases, nominees who are not selected for inclusion in Best Lawyers automatically remain on the ballot for the next two editions.

 In established practice areas, the voting pool consists primarily of lawyers listed in the previous edition of Best Lawyers.
 Nominees who get particularly high votes may also be asked to vote.
 When new practice areas are added, the voting pool consists of listed lawyers in related practice areas and/or listed lawyers in the same practice area in another jurisdiction, as well as nominees who receive particularly high votes.